Documentation Index

 Input Comments Default

-Username Your Jira username or email address used for authentication.
+Username The Jira username or email address used for authentication.

-API Key Your Jira API token for authentication.
+API Key The Jira API token used for authentication.
 Cloud users must generate an API token from Atlassian Account Settings.

-Host The hostname of your Jira instance (without https://).
+Host The hostname of the Jira instance (without https://).

 Version Select the Jira API version to use for requests.
 3